-The Partnership Plan is inviting teachers to apply for a classroom grant during the Spring Grant Cycle.
+The Partnership Plan is pleased to share that the winners of the Spring Grant Cycle awards have been announced.
 The Spring Grant Cycle is the smaller of our two grant cycles, and has limited funding.
 It is designed to allow teachers to apply for grants they would like to implement at the beginning of the coming school year (funds from the Fall Grant Cycle are typically not available until November).

 If you have questions about whether your idea falls within our guidelines, please read this advice or contact Beverly Petrie at firstname.lastname@example.org or 651-439-3172.